industrial-edge/iih-essentials-getting-started/docs/Installation.md

 <p><kbd><img src="graphics/iihessentials_addconnector.png"/></kbd></p>

 3. To use the connector click on `Add`.
 After that the connector must be activated.
-Therfore select this connector and click on `edit`, set status to activated and save
+Therefore select this connector and click on `edit`, set `status` to active and save.

 <p><kbd><img src="graphics/iihessentials_opcuaconnector.png"/></kbd></p>